 Grail, California-based company developing a blood-sampling device that helps reveal cancers at their early stages, completed an USD 1.2 billion Series B in the late 2017 – the largest round of financing carried out by an early-stage venture lately in North America.

-In this article we first discuss recent investment trends in NA (“Big picture”), then focus on the companies that raised the largest amounts of money since 2016 (“Juggernauts”), and finally analyze not-too-long-ago-established companies that recently completed their early stage financing (“Promising rookies”).
+In this article we first discuss recent investment trends in NA (“Big picture”), then focus on the companies that raised the largest amounts of money since 2016 (“Juggernauts”), and finally analyze not-too-long-ago-established upstarts that recently completed their early stage financing (“Promising rookies”).

 For one, the long-term forms of financing prevail at this stage.
 Thus, investment dynamics can indicate the markets’ feelings about the “big environment” and reveal the investors’ strategies in weighing their chances in order to maximize ROI.

 Besides, the companies that are on everyone’s lips nowadays in most cases have something to do with tech.
 Ask Robert Solow about significance of technology when discussing economic growth.
 Today, we have no need of Nobel Prize in Economics to prove that the Silicon Valley’s offsprings do shape the way we live, act and even think.